Symptoms of Gonorrhea in Men and Women

 The majority of infected women won’t suffer from any symptoms but the infection can cause great damage to the reproductive system and lead to infertility, miscarriage and stillbirth.
 If you think you’ve been infected, you can order a gonorrhea test kit from our online doctor service.
 If you or your partner have already been diagnosed, you can order a gonorrhea treatment from us.

 Certain strains of the gonorrhea infection have become resistant to some antibiotics.
-The recommended best treatment for gonorrhea is therefore by injection of antibiotics at your local GUM (sexual health) clinic.
+The recommended best treatment for gonorrhea is antibiotics at your local GUM (sexual health) clinic.

 What are the early symptoms of gonorrhea?